TUW-GEO/pytesmo/README.rst

 - Clone the repository, make sure you use ``git clone --recursive`` to also get the test data repository.
 - make a new feature branch from the pytesmo master branch
+- Follow the guide to setup pytesmo for developing
 - Add your feature
 - please include tests for your contributions in one of the test directories We use py.test so a simple function called test_my_feature is enough
 - submit a pull request to our master branch

 **Release Windows**